 Introduction

-From version 6.6 it is possible to configure vSEC:CMS to generate and extract a Temporary Access Pass (TAP) from an already configured Azure AD connection.
+From version 6.6 it is possible to configure vSEC:CMS to generate and extract a Temporary Access Pass (TAP) from an already configured Entra ID connection.
 TAP is a time-limited passcode that can be configured for multi or single use to allow users to onboard other authentication methods such as FIDO2 tokens.
 In this article we will describe how you can configure vSEC:CMS to generate and provide a TAP to a user when issuing a supported credential in vSEC:CMS.

 Configure